-These aromatic honey-ginger cookies are easy to make, ideal for tree decorations, make nice presents and good to eat on their own straight after baking.
+These aromatic honey-ginger cookies are easy to make, ideal for tree decorations, make nice presents and good to eat on their own.
 The dough could be made days ahead and stored in the fridge until use.
 In Hungary shop bough spice mixes are a popular and quick way to make these.
 I listed the spices below to make the cookies from scratch.

 - 120 gram [1 stick] butter